IgniteUI/igniteui-docfx/en/components/stepper.md

 If you want to display only indicators for the steps, set the [stepType]({environment:angularApiUrl}/classes/igxsteppercomponent.html#stepType) option to `indicator`.

-The step indicator supports any content, however, with the restriction that its size would be always **24 pixels**.
+The step indicator supports any content, however with the restriction that its size would be always **24 pixels**.
 Having this in mind, we recommend using [IgxIconComponent](icon.md) or [IgxAvatarComponent](avatar.md) as step indicators.

 **Title**

 If you want to display only titles for the steps, set the [stepType]({environment:angularApiUrl}/classes/igxsteppercomponent.html#stepType) option to `title`.

-This way if subtitles are defined, they will also be rendered below the step title.
+In this way if subtitles are defined, they will also be rendered below the step title.

 > Note: This container could be re-templated as per your requirement without any size restrictions.
 For example, you could an indicator inside with size greater than 24 pixels.